Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Professionals Choice (corded)

-Looking for a larger cut capacity?
+Are you looking for a larger cut capacity?
 The TS75 features an 8-1/4 inch blade.

 Also available from internationaltool.com

-• Spring loaded riving knife
+• Spring-loaded riving knife

 • Fast blade changes

-• High quality dust collection
+• High-quality dust collection

 • Micro-adjustment